How to Use This Page

 Learn to surf with the Outing Club or perform a spoken-word piece at the weekly Village Club Series showcase.
 Test your technical skills with the High-Altitude Ballooning Club.
 Or your sense of rhythm with the Bollywood Dance Team.
 Find your zen through Yoga Kula and practice mindful meditation with the Multifaith Chaplaincy.

 With nearly 100 student-run clubs, you’re sure to find something of interest.
-What you won’t find are fraternities or sororities.
-We’ve never had them.
-Never will.
+What you won’t find are fraternities or sororities–we’ve never had them, never will.

 Where You’ll Live

-With a combined population of about 60,000, Lewiston and its twin city of Auburn offer the best of both worlds: A safe, close-knit community and a vibrant downtown.
+With a combined population of about 60,000, Lewiston and its twin city of Auburn offer the best of both worlds: A close-knit community and a vibrant downtown.

-Inside former factories that once powered the industrial revolution, you’ll find startups and brewpubs.
+Inside former factories that once powered the American industrial revolution, you’ll find startups and brewpubs.
 Lisbon Street, Lewiston’s downtown shopping district, has cafes, bike shops, and galleries, all within minutes of campus.

 While many families who live here have French Canadian roots, more than 34 languages are spoken in the halls of Lewiston High School.
-Lewiston enjoys a growing community from Somalia, Togo, and other African nations, as well as many other new Americans.
+Lewiston enjoys a growing community from Burundi, Somalia, Togo, and other African nations, as well as many other new Americans.

 For arts lovers, L/A offers a professional theater company, a film festival, museums, and an underground music scene.

 Outdoor lovers will fully appreciate that L/A is nestled in the Androscoggin River valley with easy access to the lakes, mountains, and the ocean that Maine is known for.
-Bates even has its very own conservation area on the coast, just a short drive from campus.
+Bates even has its very own 600-acre conservation area on the coast, just a short drive from campus.

 In other words, you could find many ways to get involved and make a difference here — and L/A could make a difference for you.